TheMonk2121/ai-dev-tasks/Task-List-B-1007-Pydantic-AI-Style-Enhancements.md

 - [ ] **Resilience Tests**: Test error handling for invalid role context data
 - [ ] **Edge Case Tests**: Test role context with maximum/minimum values and special characters

-**Implementation Notes**: Use Pydantic v2 for optimal performance, implement role-specific validators for domain-specific rules, ensure all existing ModelSwitcher calls work with new role-based context system, validate backlog → PRD → tasks flow with typed contexts.
+**Implementation Notes**: Use Pydantic v2 for optimal performance, implement role-specific validators for domain-specific rules, ensure all existing memory rehydrator calls work with new role-based context system, validate backlog → PRD → tasks flow with typed contexts.
+Use explicit function calls (no decorators) for clarity and debugging.

 **Quality Gates**:
 - [ ] **Code Review**: All role-based Pydantic models reviewed for type safety